 Chuck said some woodworkers allow the back of the rip fence to push away from the blade a few thousandths of an inch.
 Chuck prefers to set his fence precisely parallel to the blade.

-5. Table Saw Miter Gauge
+5. How to Buy the Best Table Saw for the Money: The Miter Gauge

 This might come as a surprise, but when it comes to the miter gauge, Chuck said: “throw it away!”
 He said the table saw gauge that comes with most saws is often too small.